 About TIGERS Success Series, Inc.

 TIGERS® Success Series is the homesite of the TIGERS 6 Principles.
-The TIGERS 6 Principles is a robust collaborative workforce and high performance cross-functional team system.
+The TIGERS 6 Principles is a robust and comprehensive collaborative workforce and high performance cross-functional team system.
 Founded on four years of research and subsequent validation, TIGERS offers group behavior assessment based on six collaborative principles – Trust, Interdependence, Genuineness, Empathy, Risk Resolution and Success.
 Follow up training, coaching, consulting and licensing is available to independent consultants and qualified coaches, project managers and internal HR professionals.
 A Bend, Oregon based company,